AI4SoilHealth/SoilHealthDataCube/landsat_based_spectral_indices/readme.md

 This data cube could serve not only for direct monitoring, analysis, and verification of specific aspects of soil health but also as important input for modeling and mapping soil properties

-Preliminary maps of annual indices in year 2022 and long-term trend maps are available at [Zenodo](https://doi.org/10.5281/zenodo.10776891).
+Preliminary maps of annual indices and long-term trend maps are available at [Zenodo](https://doi.org/10.5281/zenodo.10776891).
 All the maps are aligned with the standard spatial/temporal resolution and sizes indicated/recomended by AI4SoilHealth project, Work Package - 5.

 ## Summary
 This folder provides